rahulgopinath/rahulgopinath.github.io/_posts/2024-01-04-lstar-learning-regular-languages.markdown

 $$ n=\lceil\frac{1}{\epsilon}\times log(\frac{1}{\delta}+i\times log(2))\rceil $$

-In essence the PAC framework says that there is $$ 1 - \delta  $$ probability that the model learned will classify samples with an error rate less than
-$$ \epsilon $$.
+In essence the PAC framework says that there is $$ 1 - \delta  $$ probability that the model learned will be approximately correct.
+That is, it will classify samples with an error rate less than $$ \epsilon $$.

 <!--
 ############